-Joel Wagner is a Senior Economist in the Monetary Policy and Financial Studies Division of the Canadian Economic Analysis (CEA) Department at the Bank of Canada.
+Joel Wagner is a Senior Economist in the Model Development Division of the Canadian Economic Analysis (CEA) Department at the Bank of Canada.
 His current research interests include macroeconomics, with a specific focus on how technology and innovation drive both business cycle volatility and economic growth.
 At the bank of Canada, he has been involved in understanding the impact downward nominal wage rigidity has on a workers wage-setting decision.
 Future research will continue along this path as well as focus on the impact innovations in financial technology have on banking sector.

 The existence of downward nominal wage rigidity (DNWR) has often been used to justify a positive inflation target.
 It is traditionally assumed that positive inflation could “grease the wheels” of the labour market by putting downward pressure on real wages, easing labour market adjustments during a recession.